MohammedAldirawi/Natours--SASS/README.md

  # 5th step
   - Build Tours section.
   - Build Stories section.
-  - Build Booking section.
+  - Build a Booking section.
-  - Build Footer section.
+  - Build a Footer section.
-  - Build Navigation section.
+  - Build a Navigation section.
-  - Build Popup with pure css.
+  - Build a Popup with pure CSS.

  # 6th step
-  - Compile Sass to css.
+  - Compile Sass to CSS.
   - Add Autoprefix.
   - Auto Minify.
   - Remove package.json from .gitignore to show what I did in package.json.